-In addition to direct support of detainees, another important task that DC DVN volunteers undertake is to shine a light on the immigration detention system.
-We do this by telling others about the system, and about the hundreds of thousands of detainees and their families and friends who are affected by it each year.
+In addition to direct support of people in detention, another important task that DC DVN volunteers undertake is to shine a light on the immigration detention system.
+We do this by telling others about the system, and about the hundreds of thousands of detained individuals and their families and friends who are affected by it each year.
 Immigration detention often takes place in isolated or otherwise hidden locations; many Americans are not aware of its existence, scope, expense, or consequences.
 DC DVN strongly encourages its volunteers and trainees to be voices for the people directly affected by immigration detention, whose own voices and views are not heard often enough.

 If you are interested in finding out more about political and social advocacy related to immigration detention, we recommend the following resources and organizations:

 Respond to Action Alerts from Lutheran Immigration and Refugee Service: https://secure2.convio.net/lirs/site/SPageServer/;jsessionid=DA9A9EB4F76BEAE46C6F10CC73C2BE74.app263a?pagename=action_home#.WOq8o461tE5

 Download Toolkits for Starting Community Discussions about Immigration Detention from the Presbyterian Church: